roy-ang/crispey3-epistasis/README.md

 # crispey3-epistasis
-Code for designing CRISPEY3 library and data processing of sequencing reads
+Code for designing CRISPEY-BAR library and data processing of sequencing reads for yeast epistasis project